Skip to content

 • Provide regular insights and reports around uptake, engagement and tangible results

-If you’re an SME leader in need of wellbeing support for your workforce, contact the Vivup team today.
-From day to day challenges at home to mounting pressures in the workplace, our EAP offers differing levels of support to employees, including a 24/7/365 telephone helpline, face to face counselling and additional support and training services for your management teams.
+If you’re an SME leader in need of wellbeing support for your workforce, the Vivup platform can help you.
+From day-to-day challenges at home to mounting pressures in the workplace, our EAP offers differing levels of support to employees, including a 24/7/365 telephone helpline, face to face counselling and additional support.

 Sources